-As of January 18, 2022, we in-license one U.S. patent expiring in 2039, five pending Patent Cooperation Treaty, or PCT, applications, 63 pending foreign patent applications and 20 pending United States patent applications, of which 11 are United States utility patent applications, which, if issued, are expected to expire between 2037 and 2041, without taking into account any possible patent term adjustment, regulatory extensions, or terminal disclaimers, and assuming payment of all annuity and/or maintenance fees, and nine that are United States provisional patent applications, where patent applications claiming priority to these provisional patent applications, if issued, are expected to expire in 2042, without taking into account any possible patent term adjustment, regulatory extensions, or terminal disclaimers, and assuming payment of all annuity and/or maintenance fees.
+As of February 16, 2023, we in-license two U.S. patents expiring in 2038-2039, two foreign patents expiring in 2028, 8 pending Patent Cooperation Treaty, or PCT, applications, 63 pending foreign patent applications and 17 pending United States utility patent applications, which, if issued, are expected to expire between 2037 and 2043, without taking into account any possible patent term adjustment, regulatory extensions, or terminal disclaimers, and assuming payment of all annuity and/or maintenance fees.
 We cannot offer any assurances about which of our patent applications will issue, the breadth of any resulting patent or whether any of the issued patents will be found invalid and unenforceable or will be threatened by third parties.
 We cannot offer any assurances that the breadth of our granted patents will be sufficient to stop a competitor from developing and commercializing a product, including a biosimilar product that would be competitive with one or more of our product candidates.
 Furthermore, any successful challenge to these patents or any other patents owned by or licensed to us after patent issuance could deprive us of rights necessary for the successful commercialization of any of our product candidates.
 Further, if we encounter delays in regulatory approvals, the period of time during which we could market a product candidate under patent protection could be reduced.